davidquindoza/parentGuidebook/bpi1.md

 BPI Mobile app will make you review your information if there needs to be changes.

-If there are not changes, **confirm the details**.
+If there are no changes, **tap and confirm the details**.

 You will now be **asked for your biometrics** for security measure.

-After successfully authenticating your biometrics, the app should say it was successful.
+After successfully authenticating your biometrics, the app should say your transsaction was successful.

 ---